-Consultation with the community will be undertaken by placing the draft documents on the Participate Burwood engagement website for 28 days before bringing them back to Council for formal adoption.
+Consultation with the community was undertaken by placing the draft documents on the Participate Burwood engagement website for 28 days.
+Following consultation, the token value for gifts was amended to \$100 for councillors only.
+The Codes of Conduct for other council officials remain unchanged.